Hotmoka/hotmoka/README.md

   "progressive":"0"
 }
 ```
-This means that the manifest is held, in the store of `original`, at the storage reference
+This means that the manifest is allocated, in the store of `original`, at the storage reference
 `f9ac8849f7ee484d73fd84470652582cf93da97c379fee9ccc66bd5e2ffc9867#0`.

 The natural question is now: should one publish the node initialized or still uninitialized?